-Courtney Roland Missing: 5 Fast Facts You Need to Know
+Courtney Roland Found: 5 Fast Facts You Need to Know

-Courtney Faye Roland, a Texas-based sports journalist, has been reported missing in Houston by her family and friends, according to social media posts from several members of the Texas journalism community.
-Friends and family say her last text message was sent about 12:30 a.m.
-Sunday and she was last seen about 4 p.m.
+Houston Police said on Twitter, “Our officers have found Ms. Roland in the Galleria area.
+She appears unharmed.
+She’ll be taken to an area hospital for an evaluation.”
+Police said at the press conference that she is at the hospital with her family and friends.
+Investigators didn’t say what medications caused the reaction.

+Roland, 29, is a reporter for Rivals.com’s Texas A&M website, AggieYell.com.
+Rivals is a network of websites now owned by Yahoo that cover college football and basketball with an emphasis on recruiting.

-Roland’s friends say she texted her roommate to say that she had been followed by a “suspicious man” at a Walgreens in the Houston Heights area of the city.
+Fears about Roland grew Sunday after her friends said she texted her roommate to say that she had been followed by a “suspicious man” at a Walgreens in the Houston Heights area of the city late Saturday, and then dropped out of contact.
+Investigators believe that she sent those messages after having her reaction to the medicine she was taking and it was part of the confusion that reaction caused.

-“Courtney Roland of Rivals last seen late evening Jan 6th in the Heights.
-She sent her roommate a text that she was being followed by suspicious man who then followed her in a blue truck.
-Driving 2015 Silver Jeep Cherokee License Plate HZC7778.
-Call HPD missing person 832-394-1840,” reporter Richard Davenport tweeted.
+“We do not suspect any foul play or suspicious activity attached to this incident at all,” police Lieutenant Manuel Cruz Jr. said at the press conference.
+“She has some cuts and bruises, but we don’t really know, she doesn’t really know how they got them.
+We’ll follow up health wise to make sure that nothing really did happen to her as she remembers.
+And if anything comes up after that we’ll refer that to a different division for an investigation.
+The missing persons side is complete.”

 Here’s what you need to know:

-According to a Facebook post from a friend, Courtney Roland’s family says that she was last seen the evening of January 6 in the Houston Heights neighborhood.

-“She sent her roommate a text that she was being followed by a suspicious man who then followed her in his blue truck.
-This was the last she has been heard from.
-The authorities have been notified.
-Her parents ask that if anyone has seen her or her vehicle to please contact them,” the friend, Kathryn Chiles, wrote on Facebook.
-“She was driving her 2015 Silver Jeep Cherokee License Plate HZC7778.”
+“If somebody has her, we just want to tell them we love you too.
+And I know Courtney would be praying for you, because that’s the way she was.
+She cared for other people,” her father, Steve Roland, told KHOU-TV.

+2. Police Say She Was Having Her Reaction to the Medicine When She Sent Strange Text Messages to Her Friends & Family

-Another friend, Autumn Vara, wrote on Facebook, “Hi guys, as of 1/7/18 we have filed a missing persons report for Courtney Roland.
+Courtney Roland’s friend, Autumn Vara, wrote on Facebook, “Hi guys, as of 1/7/18 we have filed a missing persons report for Courtney Roland.
 She was last confirmed seen 1/6/18 at 4 pm leaving football camp in Houston.
 The last communication was via text at 12:30 am 1/7/18.
 She was worried that she was being followed by a blue truck leaving Walgreens, location unknown.
 Last heard wearing Remington hat and camo and in a white Jeep Cherokee.
 PLEASE SHARE and reach out to any of us or missing persons at 832-394-1840.
 Prayers out to her family during this difficult time.”

+Her SUV was found at the Houston Galleria area, her friend, Brian Perroni, said on Twitter.
+Police confirmed that detail Monday prior to Roland being found.

+“We do have Ms. Roland’s vehicle, a white Jeep, found by officers overnight in a parking lot at 5006 Westheimer.
+Her phone and other items were inside the vehicle.
+Her purse was found at a nearby business,” Houston Police said on Twitter.
+“Information obtained in our investigation thus far indicates Ms. Roland was last seen about 5:40 p.m. on Sunday (Jan 7) walking alone in a store in the mall.
+Anyone who has seen her since that time is encouraged to call our Missing Persons Unit 832-394-1840.”

 Vara told KPRC-TV that Roland texted her saying the “suspicious man” had followed her home in a blue truck.
 Roland told Vara she parked in her driveway and the truck looped around and parked behind her.
 Roland then got out of her Cherokee and the blue truck sped off.
 Vara told KPRC that she was supposed to meet up with Roland, but she didn’t hear from her again, and hasn’t heard from her since.

-Her Cherokee has a dent on the left side, friends said on Facebook.
+“We believe she was confused because of a reaction to medications she’d been taking,” Houston Police Captain Mark Lentini said at a press conference.

+A friend told KAGS-TV that Courtney said when she exited her Cherokee, the other driver was “scared off,” and fled.
+The friend also said Roland texted and wanted to meet up, but hadn’t been heard from since.

-Courtney Roland was at a tryout for Team Texas Elite, a travel football club, earlier Saturday.
+Roland was at a tryout for Team Texas Elite, a travel football club, earlier Saturday.
 The team tweeted about her disappearance on Sunday, writing, “Folks if any had seen Courtney Roland with Rivals we need to know… last seen at TTE tryouts at 4:10 pm.”

 The tryout was held at The Village School, 2005 Gentryside Drive, in Houston.